Seoul Air Base: Postwar

-Yeouido Air Base closed as 1970, moved garrison to current Sinchon-ri, and named it Seoul Air Base.
+Yeouido Air Base was closed in 1970, moved garrison to current Sinchon-ri, and named it Seoul Air Base.

 The base is home to the ROKAF 15th Special Missions Wing.

 The US Army's 2nd Battalion (Assault), 2nd Aviation Regiment, 2nd Infantry Division operating Sikorsky UH-60 Blackhawks is based there.

-The Seoul Air Show is held annually in this airfield.
+The Seoul ADEX is held biennially in this airfield.

 The base is used as a VIP airfield by the President of Republic of Korea and other VIPs and heads of state.

 Construction of a Lotte World Tower

 On the survey conducted by Sisain Press, 86% of military pilots and air traffic controllers opposed the construction of a Lotte World Tower because of a safety hazard.
 They were concerned that it would interfere with the flight path.